ngopal/ngopal.github.io/_posts/2018-08-12-landint-a-data-science-role.md

 Interestingly, I think we can tell what data science might look like at a company depending on the interview questions you receive.
 For instance, if you feel you are receiving ridiculous programming interview question(s), there is a good chance that role is actually a software engineering role disguised as a data science role.
 If you feel you are receiving many business-oriented questions, then perhaps that role is less technical, which may not may not be what you want.

-Questions you should ask
+### Questions you should ask
 This is one of the most underrated parts of an interview, and at least some of the onus on finding the right fit is on you, not just the companies you are interviewing at.
 People have varying opinions on this, but personally, I like to ask the questions below.
 I think they are relevant, tough, and provide a reasonable approximation of the culture of the company.

-What is the gender ratio of your the group, and at the office?
+* What is the gender ratio of your the group, and at the office?
-Who was the last person that was fired from the group and why?
+* Who was the last person that was fired from the group and why?
-Do people typically eat lunch at their desks?
+* Do people typically eat lunch at their desks?
-What was the last data science / engineering mishap you had and how do you hope to prevent it from happening again?
+* What was the last data science / engineering mishap you had and how do you hope to prevent it from happening again?
-What percent of employees leave the company within 1 year?
+* What percent of employees leave the company within 1 year?
 2 years?
 4 years?

 It may feel scary to ask these important questions, but I can assure you that as an interviewer, it’s also scary to receive them.
 Furthermore, there are a number of trite, softball questions I’ve been asked as an interviewer, and many of these can be found in web pages scattered across the Internet.
 For instance, if you ask anyone, “Why do you love working here?”, I’d say there is a decent chance the reply might be, “the people!”
 I’d suggest asking something more specific in the same vein, such as, “Could you tell me about a time you felt like you were overextended, and your team came to your rescue?”

-I Applied for at least 57 jobs in a 12 month period Here is an excel sheet I used to track my job search in 2017.
+### I Applied for at 57 jobs in a 12 month period
+Here is an excel sheet I used to track my job search in 2017.
 Most of these companies did not provide feedback along with their decision.
 There was only one company I interviewed with that did provide feedback, which reflected very positively on them -- General Assembly.
 The company I had the most negative experience with was Facebook (the interviewer mixed up permutations and combinations, leading to an appropriate solution, but incorrect answer).
 The company I felt was most unprofessional was KPMG (they claimed they would reimburse for interviewing expenses, but never did).

 When I was at Insight, the program directors had me keep track of companies I had in my pipeline in Trello, which seemed to work well.
 My board was quite sparse though, as I converged good fit rather quickly.